How to heat your home sustainably

 Install a heat pump.
 Heat pumps are great for the climate.
 They can cut the average homeowner's carbon footprint by four tons per year, the equivalent of an international flight from New York to Seoul.
 Plus, they can help homeowners save up to $1,000 per year and cut their electricity bills by up to 50%.

 Get yourself a smart thermostat.
 With a smart thermostat, you can store multiple daily settings to adjust the temperature based on your schedule.
-You can save as much as 10% a year on heating and cooling costs by simply turning your thermostat back 4°-5°C (7-10°F) for eight hours a day.
+You can save as much as 10% a year on heating and cooling costs by simply turning your thermostat back a couple of degrees for eight hours a day.
 Don't forget to check which thermostat you should get depending on your home’s heating system (some heat pumps don’t get along with some thermostats).

 Reduce your home's temperature.
 This one's easy!
 Just lower your thermostat and throw on a sweater and thick pair of socks.
-It’s estimated that the UK would save 1.18 million tons of CO2 if everyone decreased their home's temperature by 1°C. That’s not peanuts.
+It’s estimated that the UK would save 1.18 million tons of CO2 if everyone decreased their home's temperature by 1°C (or about 2°F).
+That’s not peanuts.

 Use a humidifier.
 A humidifier will make your home feel warmer.
 The humidity in your home should be between 30% and 50%.
 If it's too low, the dry air will feel cooler.